 - Housing worker

 How will funding be provided?

-The level of funding required will be assessed on case by case basis.
+The level of funding required is assessed on case by case basis.

-Disability service providers will then be approached to develop an Individual Support Plan (ISP) including service descriptions and costing.
-Providers are required to provide sufficient information in a Request for Quotation (RFQ) to be assessed against assessable criteria.
+Disability service providers are approached to develop an Individual Support Plan (ISP) including service descriptions and costing.
+Providers are required to provide sufficient information in a Request for Quotation (RFQ) to be assessed against Assessable Criteria.

 Which providers can provide services?